jlumijarvi/bitbucket-autodeploy/README.md

 # Bitbucket auto-deployment

-Simple auto-deployment script using bitbucket web hooks
+Simple auto-deployment for php projects with composer script using bitbucket web hooks